Gulistan (book): Reasons for composition

-In his introduction Sa'di describes how a friend persuaded him to go out to a garden on 21 April 1258.
+In his introduction Saadi describes how a friend persuaded him to go out to a garden on 21 April 1258.
 There the friend gathered up flowers to take back to town.
-Sa'di remarked on how quickly the flowers would die, and proposed a flower garden that would last much longer:
+Saadi remarked on how quickly the flowers would die, and proposed a flower garden that would last much longer:

-Of what use will be a dish of flowers to thee?
+"Of what use will be a dish of flowers to thee?

 Take a leaf from my flower-garden.